aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/extract-features-to-geojson/_index.md

 In this tutorial, we explored the process of extracting features to GeoJSON using Aspose.GIS for .NET.
 This powerful library opens up a world of possibilities for GIS development.
 Experiment with different datasets and functionalities to unlock the full potential of Aspose.GIS.
 ## FAQs
 ### Q: Where can I find more documentation?
-Visit the [official Aspose.GIS documentation](https://reference.aspose.com/gis/net/) for in-depth information.
+Visit the [Aspose.GIS documentation](https://reference.aspose.com/gis/net/) for in-depth information.
 ### Q: How can I get a temporary license?
 You can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### Q: Where can I seek support?